dobrosketchkun/keysword/README.md

 optional arguments:
   -h, --help            show this help message and exit -k KEY_TYPE, --key-type KEY_TYPE
-                        Select a type of a key (only curve25519, P-256 and RSA are allowed)
+                        Select a type of a key (only curve25519, P-256, RSA or bitcoin are allowed)
   -r RSA_SIZE, --rsa-size RSA_SIZE
                         Select a size of RSA key
   -b BRANCHES, --branches BRANCHES